gogins/csound-webserver-opcodes/README.md

 *i_webkit_handle* - The handle of a browser created by `webkit_create`.

 *S_javascript_code* - JavaScript source code that will be executed immediately in the JavaScript context of a Web page.
 Such code can be a single function call, or a multi-line string constant contained within the `{{` and `}}` delimiters that creates an entire JavaScript module.

 Please note, this opcode is designed to work with only one Web page opened from one browser instance.
-The endpoints of the bidirectional RPC channel are defined by the WebSocket created by `webkit_create` and opened also by `csound.js`.
 The results of trying to call from Csound into more than one Web are undefined.
 If you need Csound to call into more than one Web page, you should create a separate browser on a separate port for each page.

 ## Performance

-The JavaScript code executes immediately when the opcode is invoked, but the code can create modules with function definitions, class definitions, and so on that will available for other code on the page.
+The JavaScript code executes immediately when the opcode is invoked, but the code can create modules with function definitions, class definitions, and so on that will be available for other code on the page.

 ## Performance

 What happens during performance is whatever the JavaScript code does.
-Such code may execute immediately, or it may create a class or library to be invoked later on during the performance.
+Such code may execute immediately, or it may create a class or library to be invoked later on in the performance.

 # Installation